Getting Across the Street with Visual and Hearing Impairments

 5. Decide if risks are acceptable:

-After determining risk and then reducing it as much as possible (including changing the strategy for crossing), ask the consumer or guardian if this risk is acceptable to him or her.
+After determining risk and then reducing it as much as possible (including changing the strategy for crossing), ask the student or guardian if this risk is acceptable to him or her.

-o A thing is considered “safe” if its risks are determined to be acceptable
+- A thing is considered "safe"if its risks are determined to be acceptable

-o Make sure that consumer is prepared and familiar with alternatives for situations when the risk is not acceptable.
+- Make sure that student is prepared and familiar with alternatives for situations when the risk is not acceptable.

 6. Consider alternatives if risk is not acceptable